bast/data-visualization/slides.md

 - Store visualization script/notebook and data in a repository under .emph[version control] (e.g. on [GitHub](https://github.com/))
-- .emph[Stora data close to the visualization pipeline] (same repository, even if it requires extra storage)
+- Try to .emph[stora data close to the visualization pipeline] (same repository, even if it requires extra storage)
 - Archive with a persistent identifier: get a .emph[digital object identifier (DOI)] on services like [Zenodo](https://zenodo.org/) or [Dataverse](https://dataverse.no/)